 Its mission is to promote greater knowledge and understanding of the Jewish experience in St. Augustine within a cultural context of the city’s founding.
 The historical society frequently hosts presentations by scholars, historians, archaeologists, and genealogists who discuss topics of exile, religious heritage, lineage, and more.

 On January 19, 2022 at 1 PM, the St. Augustine Jewish Historical Society will explore the history of the First Congregation Sons of Israel at the synagogue’s sanctuary at 161 Cordova Street.
 To learn more and participate, click here.

-While there are no kosher restaurants in town, Chabad Jewish Center of St. Augustine offers Fraidy’s Kosher Catering for Jewish travelers.
+While there are few restaurants in town serving kosher items, Chabad Jewish Center of St. Augustine offers Fraidy’s Kosher Catering for Jewish travelers.
 All foods are under strict kosher supervision, including meats and dairy.